DFreds/EasyVim/README.md

    :PlugInstall
    ```

-1. Close and reopen Neovim and run:
+1. Close and reopen Neovim and CocInstall should be run automatically.
+If it is not, you can run:

    ```vim
    :CocInstall